Nuclear War: A Scenario: Critical reception

 In The Guardian, Julian Borger described the book as “a terrifying story told in a devastatingly straightforward way,” noting that Jacobsen’s account “offers a relentless, almost clinical, progression of decisions and consequences.”
 He praised the book for avoiding melodrama while still conveying the horror of nuclear conflict, and observed that Jacobsen “lets the scenario unfold almost in real time, forcing the reader to absorb its inevitability.”
-Referring to this year's presidential election, she added "You would want to have a commander-in-chief who is of sound mind, who is fully in control of his mental capacity, who is not volatile, who is not subject to anger.
+Referring to the year's presidential election, she added "You would want to have a commander-in-chief who is of sound mind, who is fully in control of his mental capacity, who is not volatile, who is not subject to anger.
 These are significant character qualities that should be thought about when people vote for president, for the simple reason that the president has sole authority to launch nuclear weapons."

 Arthur Herman, writing in The Wall Street Journal, described the book as “terrifying,” and commended its ability to convey the speed and scale of nuclear escalation.
 He noted that Jacobsen “has taken on the unthinkable and made it all too real,” and praised the book for its narrative clarity, though he suggested it offers more warning than policy guidance.

-Jim Sciutto of CNN called it "one hell of a wake-up call" and said the book "reads like a thriller" but "it's all too real."

 In Mother Jones, Michael Mechanic noted that Jacobsen's scenario demonstrates how launch on warning policies and nuclear escalation dynamics could lead to near-total human extinction.

 Kirkus Reviews called the book "an urgent warning guaranteed to cause nightmares," describing it as "a scarifying, play-by-play exercise in gaming an apocalyptic war."
 The review noted that Jacobsen's scenario "updates Jonathan Schell's groundbreaking (and better written) 1982 book The Fate of the Earth," and concluded by highlighting the book's depiction of "the very rapid collapse of civilization and the erasure of all our technologies."